hurwitzlab/phage_detection_benchmarks/src/post_proc/README.md

 # Predictions Post Processing

+Helpers for cleaning up after classifying chopped genome fragments.
+They are originally written to be used in the pipeline located in [src/classify_chopped](https://github.com/schackartk/challenging-phage-finders/tree/main/src/classify_chopped).
+Some scripts may be more broadly usable, but may need to be revised.

+There are 3 scripts here:

+* `reformat.py`: Convert the files containing predictions from the various tools into a uniform format
+* `combine.py`: Merge the formatted files into single file
+* `benchmark.py`: Merge the Snakemake benchmark output files

+## `reformat.py`

-Scripts for converting the files containing predictions from the various tools into a uniform format.
+Script for converting the files containing predictions from the various tools into a uniform format.

-## Usage
+### Usage

 ```
 $ ./reformat.py --help